Apress/beginning-cpp23/README.md

 # Apress Source Code

 > **Warning**
-> The C++23 version of all code is a work in progress.
+> The C++23 version of all code is a work in progress: see the [WIP branch](https://github.com/Apress/beginning-cpp23/tree/WIP).
+> After review this code will be merged, chapter per chapter, to main.
-> Significant parts of the code will therefore still be from the C++20 version of the book.
+> Until then, significant parts of the code here will therefore still be from the C++20 version of the book.

 This repository will accompany *Beginning C++23* by Ivor Horton and Peter Van Weert (Apress, 2023), the upcoming new edition of [*Beginning C++20*](https://www.apress.com/9781484258835).